 International Open Access Week is an event held globally to celebrate and promote the benefits of Open Access (OA).
 It helps to raise awareness of what Open Access means, why it is important and how to engage with it.
-In conjunction with the International Open Access Week, NUS Libraries will be organising a 1-day event […]
+In conjunction with the International Open Access Week, NUS Libraries organised a 1-day event on 24 […]

 NUS Libraries is pleased to launch an interactive exhibit website Everyday Life featuring artwork by Dr. Ho Chee Lick.
 The website exhibits 85 sketches of public spaces in Singapore between 2014 and 2017, digitised by NUS Libraries and presented in two series: Everyday Life, comprising 16 sets of 4 pieces depicting scenes of common life […]